What does your work with groups look like?

 Q: How do your sliding scale rates work?

 Sliding scales are flexible ways of holding a fee.
 One starting place is income level/ organizational budgets.
 For individual bodywork sessions, a suggested scale can be found here.
 Thanks to community organizing by practitioners of the People’s Movement Center, subsidized sessions are available through the People’s Fund.
+The Fund will reopen early 2020.
 Please contact with questions or to set something up.

 The sliding scale for individuals is meant to help in making health care more affordable and accessible.
-Paying at the higher end of the scale helps to offset the cost of those who need to pay towards the lower end.
+Those who can pay at the higher end of the scale help to offset the cost of those who need to pay towards the lower end.
+The hope is that cashflow averages out to be at least market-rate level fees.

 Q: Why don’t you accept tips?

 Tips can be a lovely way to express gratitude within our system of capitalism.
-However, since I use a sliding scale that asks an individual to pay as high as they feel comfortable, there is no need to add the expectation of another fee.
+However, since (Tobar Alatriz) uses a sliding scale that asks an individual to pay as high as they feel comfortable, there is no need to add the expectation of another fee.
 Similarly to going to the doctor’s, no tip is expected.
+Bodywork sessions do carry a sales tax and the cost (7.625%) is carried forward to client.

 Other ways to express gratitude and support include: